 PA DOH recommends that Pennsylvanians follow the most recent immunization recommendations issued by the American Academy of Pediatrics (AAP), American Academy of Family Physicians (AAFP), and American College of Obstetricians and Gynecologists (ACOG).
 PA DOH endorses these evidence-based immunization schedules and recommendations and encourages all Pennsylvanians to follow the guidance of these trusted medical organizations.
 By staying up to date with recommended immunizations, individuals can protect themselves, their families, and their communities from serious vaccine-preventable diseases.

 The AAP, ACOG, and AAFP recommendations outline routine immunizations for all children, pregnant women, and adults.
 Children should receive all standard childhood immunizations on the recommended schedule from infancy through adolescence, ensuring protection against infectious diseases like hepatitis, measles, polio, and whooping cough, among others.
-Pregnant women are advised to receive indicated immunizations during each pregnancy — including influenza (flu), pertussis (whooping cough), COVID-19, and RSV — to safeguard both mother and baby.
-Adults should stay current with all recommended vaccines, such as annual flu shots, updated COVID-19 vaccines, and age-appropriate immunizations (e.g., shingles and pneumonia vaccines for older adults).
-Vaccines are available across the lifespan and are safe and effective.
+Pregnant women are advised to receive indicated immunizations during pregnancy — including influenza (flu), pertussis (whooping cough), COVID-19, and RSV — to safeguard both mother and baby.
+Adults should stay current with all recommended vaccines, such as annual flu shots, updated COVID-19 vaccines, and age-appropriate immunizations (e.g., shingles, RSV, and pneumonia vaccines for older adults).

 How Pennsylvanians can use this guidance

-- Children & teens: AAP’s “All About the AAP Recommended Immunization Schedule” on HealthyChildren.org.
+- Children & teens: AAP's' “All About the AAP Recommended Immunization Schedule” on HealthyChildren.org.

-- Adults & older adults: AAFP Adult Immunization Schedule by Age.
+- Adults & older adults: AAFP Adult Immunization Schedule by Age

 - Pregnancy (COVID-19, Flu, RSV): ACOG's Updated Maternal Immunization Guidance (August 22, 2025), which recommends: